ShibaHinataHime/ShibaHinataHime/README.md

 - 👋 Hi, I’m @ShibaHinataHime
-- 👀 I’m interested in Archery, Gardening,
+- 👀 I’m interested in Archery, Gardening, Data and Gaming
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently learning Python and inferential statistics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analysis and Data Scientist projects
-- 📫 How to reach me ...
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a Shiba Inu